lindaprotocol/documentation-en/docs/developers/demo.md

 ### 2.3 Debuging and Testing

-Once the code changes are complete, you can start the `java-tron` node in IntelliJ IDEA for debugging.
+Once the code changes are complete, you can start the `java-linda` node in IntelliJ IDEA for debugging.
 Then, use the `curl` command in your terminal to access the newly added HTTP API:

 ```bash
 curl --location --request POST 'http://127.0.0.1:16667/wallet/setpeer' \